• Skip to primary navigation

 Slime and oobleck are both lovely sensory materials.
 All our slimes are borax free and feel amazing!

 Oobleck is fascinating to kids and adults.
-Squish it in your hand and it feels solid, release the pressure and the solid ball starts to flow!
+Squish it in your hand, and it feels solid.
+Release the pressure, and the solid ball starts to flow!
 AMAZING!
-For preschoolers I usually add a sieve and some plastic toys to a tray of oobleck and let them explore.
+For preschoolers, I usually add a sieve and some plastic toys to a tray of oobleck and let them explore.
 Oobleck is also great frozen.
-I freeze it into shapes using ice cube moulds and let it defrost a little before the children play.
+I freeze it into shapes using ice cube moulds and let it defrost before the children play.

 Ice Science Experiments for Preschoolers